 They’re called an attorney, and choosing the right person for the job requires careful consideration.
 This video can help.

-Some tips for choosing your attorney
+Some tips for choosing your personal care or property attorney

-Choose a trusted family member, friend or independent specialist organisation.
+- Choose a trusted family member, friend or independent specialist organisation.

-Choose someone who knows what you would want and will always act in your best interests.
+- Choose someone who knows what you would want and will always act in your best interests.

-It’s best to choose someone who lives nearby or at least in the same country.
+- It’s best to choose someone who lives nearby or at least in the same country.